This post is about easy steps you can use for writing research papers in college.

 9. Synthesize and write the full paper

-After you have already written the introductory parts of your research paper which includes your related literature, information sources, and methodology, you can now synthesize all your research findings and complete the paper.
+After you have already written the introductory parts of your research paper which includes your related literature, information sources, and methodology, you can now synthesize all your research findings and proofread the paper using Grammarly.

 The key to synthesizing your research paper is to do a comprehensive summary and conclusion for your research.